himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 VM.(I had it full screen but windowed it to show it was indeed in the VM)</div>
 </center>

-However, one shutdown and usb mouse pasthrough later... and I was playing Portal 2!
-It was a little glitchy the first few seconds, but after that ran fine enough.
-I think this is likely due to hitting the *virtualized* disk during the initial load.
+Anyway, one VM shutdown and usb mouse pasthrough later...
+I was playing Portal 2!
+It was a little glitchy for the first few seconds, but afterwards ran well.
+I initial lag was likely due to the system heavily hitting the *virtualized* disk during the initial load.
 Again, this is better performance than what I *need*, so I am more than happy with it.